thinkonezero/nas-docker-standup/README.md

 - `IP_ADDRESS=` - Local IP Address of the server, should be static
 - `PUID=` - UID of the local user, can be found by executing `id` from the command line
 - `PGID=` - GID of the local user, can be found by executing `id` from the command line
-- `PMSTOKEN=` - The claim token for the server to obtain a real server token.
-If not provided, server is will not be automatically logged in.
-If server is already logged in, this parameter is ignored.
-You can obtain a claim token to login your server to your plex account by visiting [https://www.plex.tv/claim](https://www.plex.tv/claim)
 - `VPNUNAME=` - Your VPN username from [PIA](https://www.privateinternetaccess.com/pages/buy-vpn/toz) or [TorGuard](https://torguard.net/aff.php?aff=4350)
 - `VPNPASS=` - Your VPN password from [PIA](https://www.privateinternetaccess.com/pages/buy-vpn/toz) or [TorGuard](https://torguard.net/aff.php?aff=4350)
 - `VPNPROVIDER=` - Your VPN provider, name must match a folder specified in `ovpn`.
 This defaults to `pia` if you copied `sample.env`.
 - `VPN_REMOTE=` - The remote server you want to connect to (must support port forwarding)
 - `CIDR_ADDRESS=` - IP/netmask entries which allow access to the server without requiring authorization.
 We recommend you set this only if you do not sign in your server.
 For example `192.168.1.0/24,172.16.0.0/16` will allow access to the entire `192.168.1.x` range and the `172.16.x.x`
 - `TZ=` - Set the timezone inside the container.
 For example: `Europe/London`.
 The complete list can be found here: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
-- `PMSTAG=` - Which version of Plex Media Server, available options: `latest`, `plexpass` and `public`.
-You should use `latest` unless you have special requirements or are a Plex Pass subscriber.
 - `EMAIL=` - Email address to be used for Let's Encrypt SSL certificate validation - `someone@somewhere.com`
 - `DOMAIN=` - Public domain to use for accessing services via a public domain - `server.domain.com`
 - `WATCHTOWER_EMAIL=` - Email address you'd like Watchtower to notify for any notifications - `someone@somewhere.com`